4 P12

 As the Son, Jesus showed us how much our Father wants to hold our heart in his hand.

 What Jesus shared with his Father (that is recorded for us to learn from) reflects his total honesty and their deepest intimacy.
-As the time of his crucifixion came closer, he shared his troubled heart with his Father (Jn.12:27).
-As it was imminent, he shared his deep distress and pain B so strong that he asked not to die (Mt.26:38-44).
-The only time his Father could not be with him, he cried out to his Father with the ultimate pain and hurt: his Father's rejection (Mt.27:46).
+As the time of his crucifixion came closer, he shared his troubled heart with his Father (Jn 12:27).
+As it was imminent, he shared his deep distress and pain--so strong that he asked not to die (Mt 26:38-44).
+The only time his Father could not be with him, he cried out to his Father with the ultimate pain and hurt: his Father's rejection (Mt 27:46).
 As the Son, Jesus showed us how much our Father wants to hold our heart in his hands.
 Christ as Son is so beautiful for us to see.
 And as we take in the Son, we are directly exposed to the Father.

 What we can learn from this is: intimacy with God depends on the qualitative presence of the honesty of our heart; the degree of honesty determines the amount of intimacy experienced in our relationship.